 Mold is a very serious environmental hazards causing concern among renters.
-It can lead to significant health problems such as rashes, chronic fatigue, nausea, cognitive losses, haemorrhaging, and asthma.
+It can lead to significant health problems such as rashes, chronic fatigue, nausea, cognitive losses, hemorrhaging, and asthma.

-If you suspect there is mold in your rental unit, contact your Landlord immediately.
-As per section 32 of the Act, the Landlord “must provide and maintain residential property in a state of decoration and repair that complies with the health, safety and housing standards required by law.”
-However, the Landlord may also say that you have caused the mold, for example, by leaving damp towels around, not keeping the bathroom fan on long enough, etc… You, as the Tenant, are responsible to maintain reasonable health, cleanliness and sanitary standards throughout the rental unit and residential property.
+If you suspect there is mold in your rental unit, contact the landlord immediately.
+As per section 32 of the Act, the landlord “must provide and maintain residential property in a state of decoration and repair that complies with the health, safety and housing standards required by law.”
+However, the landlord may also say that you have caused the mold, for example, by leaving damp towels around, not keeping the bathroom fan on long enough, etc… You, as the tenant, are responsible to maintain reasonable health, cleanliness and sanitary standards throughout the rental unit and residential property.

 Arbitrated Decisions Regarding Mold

-- Decision: Both Landlord and Tenant cross apply for compensation regarding mold
+Case: Both landlord and tenant cross apply for compensation regarding mold